jeremyckahn/rekapi/docs/api.md

 Kapi.prototype.canvas_style (styleName, opt_styleValue)
 ````

-Get and optionally set a style on the canvas.
+Get and optionally set a CSS style on the canvas.

 ### canvas_clear